-Asian American And Pacific Islander Women
+Asian American and Pacific Islander Women

-To get through the hardest journey we need take only one step at a time, but we must keep on stepping.
+journey we need take only one step at a time,

 — Chinese proverb